 Goitrogens are substances that suppress the function of the thyroid gland by interfering with iodine uptake, which can, as a result, cause an enlargement of the thyroid, i.e., a goitre.

 Yeah.
-I’m already freaked out enough about an enlargement of my thyroid gland (which I have), and I certainly don’t want it to get any bigger.
+I’m already freaked out enough about an enlargement of my thyroid gland (which I do already have), and I certainly don’t want it to get any bigger.
 I am constantly asking my hubby if he can visually see an enlargement.
 He assures me he can’t.

 See, I told you I was neurotic!

 Anyways, when I started avoiding goitrogenic foods, I was doing a lot of research and as I was perusing Dr. Sara Gottfried’s site, I came across her list of thyroid-suppressing foods and there were some that I didn’t know about!
 Pears, peaches, and strawberries?
 GAH!
 Most of these I can do away with no problem.
 But some of them make me very sad.